tedisogun/tedisogun/README.md

 - 👋 Hi, I’m @tedisogun
--  Currently focus on Apple ecosystems
+- 📱 Focus on Mobile Apps Development
-- 🏋️ Not much bullshit, just code every day like bodybuilder go to the gym everyday
+- 🏋️ Never Skip Coding Day

 <!---
 tedisogun/tedisogun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.